anjathiart/100-days-of-code/r2-log.md

 ## Log

 ### R2D7 2020-11-22
 Linguilearn.
 Worked on retreiving and displaying a users library.
-Using the array map() function with JSX to spit out library entries as cards"
+Using the array map() function with JSX to spit out library entries as cards".
+Learnt about reacts ComponentDidMount hook and used it.

 ### R2D6 2020-11-21
 Linguilearn.
 Worked on changing my table structure based on improvement ideas.
 Testing a lot in the browser (bad).
 Loads of debugging of models.